samvloeberghs/kwerri-oss-bu/projects/scully-minify-html/README.md

 Configuring the options can be done on the Scully config root level, for the `defaultPostRenderers` or at route config level for the `postRenderers`.

-If you don't provide options at the route level, the configuration from the root level will b e used.
+If you don't provide options at the route level, the configuration from the root level will be used.

 ```js
 const {RouteTypes} = require('@scullyio/scully');